derhuerst/hafas-client-rpc/readme.md

 ### via [NATS Streaming](https://docs.nats.io/nats-streaming-concepts/intro) transport

-This transport relies on two [NATS streaming channels](https://docs.nats.io/nats-streaming-concepts/channels).
-This allows you to have a pool of servers that fail (or even go offline) at any time, as the channel will persist all RPC requests until they're taken care of.
+This transport relies on [NATS streaming channels](https://docs.nats.io/nats-streaming-concepts/channels).
+This allows you to have a pool of servers where an individual server can go offline at any time, as the channel will persist all RPC requests until they're taken care of.
 The transport uses two [durable channels](https://docs.nats.io/nats-streaming-concepts/channels/subscriptions/durable) (one for RPC requests, the other for responses).

 ```js
 // server.js